nvenk/nvenk.github.io/src/html-partials/project-content/uwise.md

 ![The UCD Process](assets/img/projects/uwise/process-1.png)

+This project was a part of the 'User Centered Design' class at the University of Washington.
+The theme was 'UX for good'.
 The project spanned over 10 weeks.
 We worked through the entire user-centered design process, from User Research to Hi-Fidelity prototypes.

 ## Research